 Shares may change owners by transfer or in some other way unless otherwise provided for by law, the company's articles of association or an agreement between the shareholders, cf. Asal. § 4-15.
 If the articles of association contain provisions on a requirement for consent to a change of ownership or pre-emption rights for other shareholders, change of ownership is subject to the rules set out in Asal. § 4-16 to § 4-23.
-The company's shares must, in principle, be freely transferable, cf. Stock Exchange Regulations (Børsforskriften) § 6.
-If the company has been given a discretionary right to bar a share acquisition, such right may only be exercised if there is sufficient cause and such imposition does not cause disturbances in the market.
-The Financial Institutions Act (Finansieringsvirksomhetsloven) § 2-2 lays down rules on the prior approval of qualifying ownership interests in a financial institution.
-See also the Act of 14 December 1917 relating to acquisition of waterfalls, mines and other real estate
+The company's shares must be freely transferable, cf. Stock Exchange Regulations (Børsforskriften) § 6.
+If the company has been given a discretionary right to bar a share acquisition or to impose other trading limitations, such right may only be exercised if there is sufficient cause and such imposition does not cause disturbances in the market.
+Specific rules on authorization apply to acquisition of qualifying holdings in financial institutions.
+See also the Act of 14 December 1917 relating to acquisition of waterfalls etc. (the Industrial Licensing Act (Industrikonsesjonsloven)).